My art work reflects the foothills of the Strathbogie Ranges in north central Victoria, a landscape dominated by granite rocks and sloping hills.

 I acknowledge the traditional lands of the Taungurung people and pay my respects to their Elders past, present and future.

-As part of depicting Taungurung lands I acknowledge the generations of Taungurung ancestors who occupied, managed and venerated the land over many thousands of years.
-Today Taungurung Country is enriched with a spirit and presence of Taungurung life, culture and ritual, but tainted by removal and absence.
+As part of depicting Taungurung lands I acknowledge the generations of Taungurung ancestors, the people of the rivers and the hills of the region who walked these lands as speakers of the first words and songs, who lived in harmony with this country managed and venerated the land and all it contains over thousands of years.
+Today Taungurung Country is enriched with a spirit of Taungurung culture but tainted with absence and removal of its first peoples.